-- 1) A.S. entities will receive a budget packet from the F&B Office during the first week of the quarter.
+- 1) A.S. entities will receive a budget packet from the Financial Operations Office during the first week of the quarter.
 It will be the responsibility of the organization to fill out the budget packet. - 2) The packet must be completed and turned in via email by noon, thirty (30) calendar days after the beginning of the quarter.
 Late packets will not be accepted; however, A.S.
-F&B may give consideration to late packets only after all on time packets and their respective budgets have received a funding decision. - 3) Budget Hearings shall occur during the second week of February.
-During this time, organizations will explain their budget changes and answer-questions from the Budget Allocation Committee. - a.
-If an organization with a lock in fee is asking for over \$150 or more than the amount of their lock-in, they must give a presentation at the budget hearings.
-Otherwise, these organizations are only required to submit the budget packet. - b.
-University departments that receive A.S. funding shall be required to attend the budget hearings and present their use of such funds.
+Finance Committee may give consideration to late packets only after all on time packets and their respective budgets have received a funding decision. - 3) Budget Hearings shall occur during the second week of February.
+During this time, organizations will explain their budget changes and answer questions from the Budget Allocation Committee. - a) If an organization with a lock-in fee is asking for over \$150 or more than the amount of their lock-in, they must give a presentation at the budget hearings.
+Otherwise, lock-in organizations are only required to submit the budget packet. - b) University departments that receive A.S. funding shall be required to attend the budget hearing and present their use of such funds.
 Failure to comply with this regulation forfeits the organization's entitlement to any A.S. funding. - 4) Allocations shall not be discussed or debated at the budget hearings.
-After the hearings, F&B shall meet in closed session to formulate a budget, and make a recommendation to the A.S.
-President by the tenth week of Winter Quarter.

-B) SPRING QUARTER
+After the hearings, Finance Committee shall meet in closed session to formulate a budget and make a recommendation to the A.S.
+President by the tenth week of Winter Quarter. - B) SPRING QUARTER

 - 1) The A.S.
-President shall formulate a preliminary budget, based on the recommendation given by F&B, and present it to F&B by the second week of spring quarter. - a) The A.S.
-President will present during F&B's regularly scheduled meeting for final discussion and recommendation. - b) This preliminary budget is subject to change, based on results of the lock-ins that are on the ballot in the Spring Quarter election. - 2) The revised preliminary budget will be forwarded to Senate by the third week of Spring Quarter.
+President shall formulate a preliminary budget, based on the recommendations given by Finance Committee, and present it to Finance Committee by the second week of Spring Quarter. - a) The A.S.
+President will present during Finance Committee's regularly scheduled meeting for final discussion and recommendation. - b) This preliminary budget is subject to change, based on results of the lock-ins that are on the ballot in the Spring Quarter election. - 2) The revised budget will be forwarded to Senate by the third week of Spring Quarter.
 The A.S.
-President will then forward their final proposed budget to Senate by the fourth week of Spring Quarter.

-- 3) The Senate shall turn to the consideration of, and take some action on the budget by the fifth week of Spring Quarter. - a) If Senate does not make an approval action on the budget by the sixth week of Spring quarter, then it will be assumed that the A.S.
+President will then forward their final proposed budget to Senate by the fourth week of Spring Quarter. - 3) The Senate shall turn to the consideration of, and take some action on the budget by the fifth week of Spring Quarter. - a) If Senate does not make an approval action on the budget by the sixth week of Spring Quarter, then it will be assumed that the A.S.
 President's proposed budget is the approved budget for the next fiscal year.

 CLAUSE 4.
-APPROPRIATIONS VERIFIED AND RIGHT TO REVOKE FUNDS
+APPROPRIATIONS VERIFIED AND RIGHTS TO REVOKE FUNDS

 - A) The information provided in the Budget Hearings shall be true and verifiable.
 The organization will use the funds in accordance with the Associated Students Financial Policies and Procedures.
-The organization shall understand that F&B, with the final approval from Senate, may at any time review, reduce, or revoke any allocated funds of any A.S. budget. - 1) Any A.S. funding the organization has received can be transferred back into the Unallocated account upon a two-thirds (2/3) vote by the Senate.
+The organization shall understand that the Finance Committee, with the final approval from the Senate, may at any time review, reduce, or revoke any allocated funds of any A.S. budget. - 4) Any A.S. funding the organization has received can be transferred back into the Unallocated account upon a two-thirds (2/3) vote by the Senate.